-Personally, I love caffeine because it gives me energy, focus, and actually makes me happier.
+Personally, I love caffeine because it gives me energy, and focus, and actually makes me happier.
 However, that’s only because I RARELY have any.
-I may have about 50 mgs, 3x weekly before I go to the gym.
+I may have about 50 mg, 3x weekly before I go to the gym.

 That’s less than half a cup of regular coffee, not even strong coffee.

-Now, the reason caffeine can cause depression is for 3 primary reasons:
+Now, the reason caffeine can cause depressive feelings is 3 primary reasons:

-- Chronic and daily caffeine use (multiple cups of coffee, energy drinks, etc.) stresses your Central Nervous System (CNS) and increases your stress hormone, cortisol – which can lead to depression.
+- Chronic and daily caffeine use (multiple cups of coffee, energy drinks, etc.) stresses your Central Nervous System (CNS) and increases your stress hormone, cortisol – which can lead to mood changes.

-- Caffeine, especially when consumed later in the day, disrupts sleep, which decreases healing, proper hormonal production at night and thus, causes fatigue – both physically and emotionally, which can lead to depression.
+- Caffeine, especially when consumed later in the day, disrupts sleep, which decreases healing, and proper hormonal production at night and thus, causes fatigue – both physically and emotionally, which can lead to mood changes.

-What you’ll notice is that sugar, artificial sweeteners, hydrogenated oils, alcohol, and caffeine all contribute to negative feelings, emotions, and potentially depression because they negatively alter important brain chemicals and neurotransmitters, which are responsible for your mood.
+What you’ll notice is that sugar, artificial sweeteners, hydrogenated oils, alcohol, and caffeine all contribute to negative feelings, and emotions, because they negatively alter important brain chemicals and neurotransmitters, which are responsible for your mood.